dbroeglin/dropwizard-orient-server/README.md

 it from these methods.

 It's better to do your orient client initialization inside your own `Managed` object, to make sure this logic run after server start.
-(for example, when you use remote connection, the only whey to properly check database existence on startup would be using Managed object)
+(for example, when you use remote connection, the only way to properly check database existence on startup would be using a Managed object)

-You can use `plocal` connection together with embedded server: plocal doesn't requires started server and it's faster than remote connection, but with embedded server you would be able to use studio together with your application (win-win).
+You can use `plocal` connection together with embedded server: plocal doesn't require a started server and it's faster than remote connection, but with embedded server you would be able to use studio together with your application (win-win).

 Server stores database files in '${files-path}/databases' folder, so plocal connection for server managed database would be: